Wannier-Orbital theory and ARPES for the quasi-1D conductor LiMo$_{6}$O$_{17}$: Six-band tight-binding Hamiltonian

 and the hybridizations between the $xz/XZ$ and $yz/YZ$ bands by:

 The dispersion along $\mathbf{a}^{\ast }$ is neglected, and the Bloch sums are truncated for distances exceeding the lattice constant $a,$ which means after the 3rd-nearest neighbors.
-The long-ranged $\tau \left( k_{b}\right) $ is an exception and will be discussed in connection with Eq.$\,$(\ref{lin}).
+The long-ranged $\tau \left( k_{b}\right) $ is an exception and will be discussed below.
+Due to the truncation of hops longer than $a,$ the effective value of $k_{a}$ is not $0,$ but the one for which $\cos 2\pi k_{a}$=0, i.e. $\frac{1}{4}.$ The truncation also means that our LDA TB bands are a bit more wavy and smoother than those obtained from the original LDA NMTO Hamiltonian downfolded in $\mathbf{k}$-space.
 The $A$ and $G$ sums (\ref{AG}) are converged already after 1st-nearest neighbors.

-The Greek-lettered Bloch sums are over hops on the \emph{same} sublattice, whereby their $\mathbf{k}$ dependence is periodic in the reciprocal lattice spanned by $\mathbf{b}^{\ast }$ and $\mathbf{c}^{\ast },$ e.g.
+The Greek-lettered Bloch sums are over hops on the \emph{same} sublattice whereby their $\mathbf{k}$ dependence is periodic in the reciprocal lattice spanned by $\mathbf{b}^{\ast }$ and $\mathbf{c}^{\ast },$ e.g.

 with $M$ and $N$ any integer.
-The Latin-lettered Bloch sums are over hops \emph{\ between} the Mo1- and MO1-centered sublattices and averaged such that these Bloch sums are periodic in the double zone, but change sign upon odd reciprocal-lattice translations, e.g.
+The Latin-lettered Bloch sums are over hops \emph{\ between} the Mo1- and MO1-centered sublattices and averaged such that these Bloch sums are periodic in the double zone spanned by $\mathbf{c} ^{\ast }\mathbf{+b}^{\ast }$ and $\mathbf{c}^{\ast }-\mathbf{b}^{\ast }$ (see Sect.$\,$\ref{Sectk+c}), but change sign upon odd reciprocal-lattice translations, e.g.

 Note the difference between $\alpha $ and $a.$